Disability Facts That May Surprise You

-Disability can happen to anyone.
+A disability can happen to anyone.
 Anytime.
 Anywhere.
 No one plans to become disabled.
-If the unforeseeable happens, only proper planning with individual disability income insurance can help protect a portion of your earned income for the things that matter to you if you become sick or hurt and unable to work.
+If the unexpected happens, only proper planning with individual disability income insurance can help protect a portion of your earned income for the things that matter to you, should you become sick or hurt and unable to work.

 Disability Quick Facts

-67% of american employees live from paycheck to paycheck,¹ without enough savings to cushion the financial impact a disability may cause.
+- 70% of American employees live from paycheck to paycheck,2 without enough savings to cushion the financial impact a disability may cause.

 Causes of Disabilities